ftTower/ft_malcom/readme.md

 ---

 ## Virtual Machine Setup

-This project uses two virtual machines: one as the victim and one as Malcolm (the attacker).
+This project requires two virtual machines: one as the victim and one as Malcolm (the attacker).

 - **Debian 12.11.0 Image**: [Download](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.11.0-amd64-netinst.iso)

-**Virtualization:** Oracle VM VirtualBox is recommended.
+- **Virtualization:** Oracle VM VirtualBox is recommended.

-**Tip:** Install Guest Additions for clipboard sharing and drag-and-drop.
+**Tip:** Install Guest Additions for clipboard sharing and drag-and-drop functionality.

 ### Shared Clipboard Configuration